 Tonight – October 27, 2017 – the moon is at or near its first quarter phase, which means the moon’s disk is 50% illuminated by sunshine and 50% engulfed in the moon’s own shadow.
 First quarter moon arrives on October 27, at 22:22 UTC (or at U.S. time zones: 5:52 p.m.
 EDT, 4:52 p.m.
 CDT, 3:52 p.m.
 MDT and 2:52 p.m.
 PDT).

 Half the moon is always illuminated in space.
 In other words, the moon has a day side and a night side, just as Earth does.
-Due to the angle between the sun, Earth and moon, we’re seeing somewhat more of its day side than night side tonight.
-Because the moon is now waxing, we’re bound to see more of its day side each evening until the night that the moon turns full a little less than a week from now.
+Due to the angle between the sun, Earth and moon, we’re seeing about equal portions of its day side and night side tonight.
+Because the moon is now waxing, we’re bound to see more of its day side each evening until the night that the moon turns full on th enight of November 3-4.